-Number of ordinary shares outstanding before the offering: 9,000,000 ordinary shares.
+Number of ordinary shares outstanding before the offering:

+Initial offering price:
-Number of ordinary shares outstanding after the offering: 12,450,000 ordinary shares, assuming full exercise of the representative's over-allotment option, and 12,000,000 ordinary shares, assuming no exercise of the over-allotment option.

-We have granted the representative of the underwriters an option for a period of up to 45 Underwriters' Over-Allotment Option days to purchase up to 450,000 additional ordinary shares.
+Number of ordinary shares outstanding after the offering: 15,450,000 ordinary shares, assuming full exercise of the representative's over-allotment option, and 15,000,000 ordinary shares, assuming no exercise of the over-allotment option.
+We have granted the representative of the underwriters an option for a period of up to 45 days Underwriters' Over-Allotment Option to purchase up to 450,000 additional ordinary shares.
 Use of proceeds: We expect to receive net proceeds of approximately \$13.01 million from this offering, assuming an initial public offering price of \$5.00 per ordinary share (which is the midpoint of the estimated range of the initial public offering price shown on the cover page of this prospectus) and no exercise of the underwriters' over-allotment option, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We intend to use the net proceeds of this offering for the development of additional online courses, vocational education mobile application and additional platforms for vocational education and related services.
-For more information on the use of proceeds, see "Use of to certain exceptions, not to sell, transfer or dispose of, directly or indirectly, any of our ordinary shares or securities convertible into or exercisable or exchangeable for our ordinary shares for a period of 12 months from the date of this prospectus.
-See "Shares Eligible for
+For more information on the use of proceeds, see "Use of Proceeds" on page 47.
+Our directors and officers and certain shareholders have agreed with the underwriter, subject Lock-up agreements to certain exceptions, not to sell, transfer or dispose of, directly or indirectly, any of our ordinary shares or securities convertible into or exercisable or exchangeable for our ordinary shares for a period of 12 months from the date of this prospectus.
+See "Shares Eligible for Future Sale" and "Underwriting" for more information.
+Proposed Nasdag symbol: We have applied to have our ordinary shares listed on the Nasdaq under the symbol "NGJY."

-Proceeds" on page 47.

-Lock-up agreements Our directors and officers and certain shareholders have agreed with the underwriter, subject

-Future Sale" and "Underwriting" for more information.

-Proposed Nasdaq symbol: We have applied to have our ordinary shares listed on the Nasdaq under the symbol "NGJY."

 Risk factors: Investing in our ordinary shares is highly speculative and involves a significant degree of risk.
 As an investor you should be able to bear a complete loss of your investment.
 You should carefully consider the information set forth in the "Risk Factors" section beginning on page 13.
+12